types of meetings

 Let’s read on to find out!

-Meetings: Formal vs Informal?
+Meetings: Formal Meeting vs Informal Meeting

 Meetings can be formal or informal, depending on the situation.
 Let’s look at their differences: